gingerbeardman/WorldFlags/README.md

 # WorldFlags

 Adds a column in Dashboard/Users with a country flag displaying the location of the Last IP Address for each user.

+Also adds a flag to the user profile page.

-Hover over the flag for both country and city names for that location.
+Hover over a flag to display both the country and city name of that location.

 ## Changelog
+1.1, added flag to user profile page
 1.0, initial release

 ## Details
 See [http://vanillaforums.org/addon/worldflags-plugin](http://vanillaforums.org/addon/worldflags-plugin)